rkretzschmar/verdaccio-gae-ah/README.md

 ## Configuration

-Add the following to the `middlewares` section of the verdaccio `config.yaml` file:
+Add the following to the `middlewares` section of the Verdaccio `config.yaml` file:

 ```yaml
 middlewares: